 Wolf restoration in the Northern Rockies is among the most widely-acclaimed achievements in modern conservation history, but it is also among the most controversial.
 Current concerns, primarily surrounding threats to livestock, require a constructive and respectful approach.

-Defenders of Wildlife’s will utilize a TogetherGreen Innovation Grant to reduce unnecessary wolf and livestock mortality by promoting better wildlife and agricultural management practices in a 120 square-mile stretch in the heart of Idaho’s ranching country.
-The Wood River Wolf Project is designed to not just help reduce control of wolves by deadly force, but also to meet the needs of ranchers, landowners, and livestock producer.
+Defenders of Wildlife utilized a TogetherGreen Innovation Grant to reduce unnecessary wolf and livestock mortality by promoting better wildlife and agricultural management practices in a 120 square-mile stretch in the heart of Idaho’s ranching country.
+The Wood River Wolf Project was designed to not just help reduce control of wolves by deadly force, but also to meet the needs of ranchers, landowners, and livestock producer.